jaymeen07-r/flutter-engineering-handbook/README.md

 ## 🎯 Goal

 To reduce development time, improve code quality, and build production-ready Flutter applications using a structured engineering approach.

+> ⚠️ This handbook evolves with real projects.
+Every section is tested in actual development.